Leo-Youmbi/alx-system_engineering-devops/0x13-firewall/README.md

 ## Tasks :heavy_check_mark:

-0. What is HTTPS? / Why do you need HTTPS? / You want to setup HTTPS on your website, where shall you place the certificate?
-1. Install the ufw firewall and setup a few rules on web-01.
+0. Install the ufw firewall and setup a few rules on web-01.
-2. Firewall redirects port 8080/TCP to port 80/TCP.